ziqiangc/ziqiangc.github.io/index.md

 <img class="profile-picture" src="0.jpg">

 Hi!
-I am a Ph.D. candidate of Biostatistics at State University of New York at Buffalo.
+I am a statistician from Merck & Co., Inc.

 ## Education
-- Ph.D. in Biostatistics, University at Buffalo, *Expected 2020*
+- Ph.D. in Biostatistics, University at Buffalo, *2020*
 - M.A. in Biostatistics, University at Buffalo, *2015*
 - M.S. in Marine Biology, The Second Institute of Oceanography, *2013*
 - B.Sc. in Biological Science, Shandong University, *2009*